x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/specify-who-can-install-and-manage-add-ins.md

 1. Log in to the new EAC as a global administrator.
 2. Go to **Roles**, and then select **Admin Roles**.
 3. Select an existing group or create a new one.
-4. If you are modifying an existing role, go to **Permissions**, add the permissions required to install and manage add-ins and click **Save**.
+4. If you are modifying an existing role, go to **Permissions**, add the permissions required to install and manage add-ins, and then click **Save**.
 If you are creating a new group, follow the wizard.

 For detailed information about how to do this, see [Manage role groups in Exchange Online](../../permissions-exo/role-groups.md).